nattirobbles/easy_money_ML/README.md

 Customer analytics project using machine learning to predict customer behavior and segment users to support marketing decision-making.

-## 📌 Overview

-This project applies machine learning techniques to a fintech use case (Easy Money) with the goal of improving marketing efficiency and increasing customer value.

-The strategy focuses on **market penetration**, maximizing the value of existing customers through cross-selling financial products.

 ## 📌 Project Overview

 This project analyzes customer and transactional data from EasyMoney, a digital financial services platform, with the goal of improving marketing efficiency and increasing customer value through a **market penetration strategy**.